wilsonmar/VisualStudio/PerfTest.md

 ## <a name="CreateScript"> Performance and Load Test Scripting</a>
 The "Performance and Load Test" is a type of C# project added to a solution.

-It consists of a collection of HTTP requests sent from test agents instead of real browsers controlled by human users.
+Instead of real browsers controlled by human users, tests are a collection of **HTTP requests** sent from many **test agents** (also called load generators or robots) which simulate what browsers send to servers.

+Options:

- * <a href="#NewPerftest"> Create New Performance Testing Project by Recording</a>
+ * <a href="#NewPerftest"> Create New Web Performance Testing Project by Recording</a>
  * <a href="#OpenSampleProject"> Open a Sample Project</a>
  * <a href="#UseFuncTests"> Use CodedUI Functional Tests</a>
  * <a href="#ConvertFiddler"> Convert Fiddler Recording</a>